Federal Reserve Watch: What's Important?

 Does this imply that there might be conflicts between the Yellen-led Federal Reserve and the Trump administration?

 Well, the Trump administration has some appointments to the Fed’s Board of Governors coming up.
 It has already nominated two individuals to fill vacant slots and still has one another vacancy to fill.
-Furthermore, Fed Chair Janet Yellen’s term as the Chairwoman expires in January 2018.
+Furthermore, Fed Chair Janet Yellen’s term as the chairwoman expires in January 2018.

 Ms. Yellen does not have to leave the Board at this time, however, as her term on the Board extends out into the 2020s.
-If she remains on the Board, Mr. Trump would have to nominate an existing Board member to become the Chair.
-Or.
-Mr. Trump could re-nominate her as previous presidents have done with Fed chairs appointed by the opposite party, with Mr. Bernanke and Mr. Greenspan and Mr. Volcker.
+If she remains on the Board, Mr. Trump would have to nominate an existing Board member to become the chair.
+Or Mr. Trump could re-nominate her as previous presidents have done with Fed chairs appointed by the opposite party, with Mr. Bernanke and Mr. Greenspan and Mr. Volcker.

 Right now, things are calm.
 The economy seems to be creeping along.
 Unemployment remains low.
-And, price inflation seems to be non-threatening.
+And price inflation seems to be non-threatening.
 The Trump administration seems to be moving in a calm, ordered way.

 The Federal Reserve doesn’t want to disrupt this progress.
 It still wants to get in another interest rate increase this year.
-And, it would like to get a couple more in next year.
+And it would like to get a couple more in next year.

 It would also like to reduce its balance sheet.
 The unknown here relates to the question of how much will the balance sheet be reduced.
 The answer is, it depends...

-And, this brings us back to the political question.
-What will Mr. Trump do about appointing another member of the Board of Governors and what will Mr. Trump do about appointing a Fed Chair in January?
+And this brings us back to the political question.
+What will Mr. Trump do about appointing another member of the Board of Governors and what will Mr. Trump do about appointing a Fed chair in January?

 A lot may depend upon the future of the stock market.
-As I have written about many times, I believe that during the current economic recovery the Federal Reserve has underwritten the stock market to many new historical highs, continuing up to the current week.
+As I have written about many times, I believe that during the current economic recovery, the Federal Reserve has underwritten the stock market to many new historical highs, continuing up to the current week.
 Investors have assumed the mantra to not fight the Fed and continue to respond favorably to how the Fed has been and is conducting its monetary policy.

 This Fed underwriting has come to dominate investment strategies during the current recovery and will continue to do so as long as investors continue to "follow the Fed."